AbhayGopal/Calculator-Mobile-app-development/README.md

 # Calculator Mobile app development

-Android calculator for Mobile app development course
+This Android calculator app was developed for the Mobile app development course.
+It demonstrates basic arithmetic operations and user interface design in Android.

+## Features
+- Addition, subtraction, multiplication, and division operations
+- Clear function to reset calculations
+- Responsive layout for various screen sizes

+## Screenshots

 | Screenshot 1 | Screenshot 2 |
 |:------------:|:------------:|